VINTAGE | 2023 | 2022 | 2021 | 2020 | 2019 | 2018 | 2017 | 2016

 95 pts - Owen Bargreen

 An amazing edition of this wine, the 2024 TOIL Chardonnay was stored in a small portion of new French oak before bottling.
 It comes off fresh, heady, and dense.
 Yellow plum, gardenia flowers, and shades of buttered and baking spice-laced sourdough bread all combine on this complex nose.
 The palate is elegant and seamless throughout the drinking experience, as the terrific flavor density plays with the mouth-watering acidity and glorious length.
 This is a big, bold, and delicious Oregon Chardonnay that has a long life ahead of it.
-Give it about 30 minute sin the decanter if enjoying now.
+Give it about 30 minutes in the decanter if enjoying now.
 Drink 2026-2038

 gray.background.jpg